wechaty/matrix-appservice/README.md

 Copy [config/config.sample.yaml](https://github.com/chatie/matrix-appservice-wechaty/blob/master/config/config.sample.yaml) to `config.yaml` and update it to match your setup.

-1. `domain` needs to change to your domain name, which should points to your homeserver.
+1. `domain` needs to change to your domain name, which should point to your homeserver.
 1. `homeserverUrl` needs to change to your homeserver url, with the port number included.
 1. `registration` needs to change to your registration yaml file name (see next part for how to generate it)

 ### 2 Generate `wechaty-registration.yaml`

-After we setup the `config.yaml`, then we can generate the `wechaty-registration.yaml` file for  registing to the home server:
+After we setup the `config.yaml`, then we can generate the `wechaty-registration.yaml` file for registering the appservice to the homeserver:

 ```sh
 export APP_SERVICE_ENDPOINT='http://localhost:8788'